 - GlobetrotterGirls Quick Guide to Berlin: Neighborhoods of Berlin)

 Returning to Berlin year after a year, often first-time visitors in tow, I noticed that there are quite a few things that I’ve never shared with you: The things I find surprising about Berlin, and the things people I introduce to Berlin find surprising and interesting.
 So without further ado, here are 13 surprising Berlin facts:

 1 Berlin is the vegan capital of Europe

-This one is surprising – who would’ve thought that you’d find one of Europe’s most vegan-friendly cities in meat loving Germany?
+Who would’ve thought that you’d find one of Europe’s most vegan-friendly cities in meat loving Germany?
 It seems like vegan cafes, bars and restaurants are popping up everywhere around the city, but I was skeptical when my friend Sam told me that Berlin was the vegan capital of Europe.
 A quick Google search revealed that he was correct though, and Berlin is in fact the city with more vegan restaurants than any other city in Europe, according to CNN.
 Definitely a surprising Berlin fact!
 Germany’s first vegan supermarket chain, Veganz, was founded here, and Berlin is home to the biggest vegan festival in all of Europe.
 You can get vegan versions of the meat dishes that Berlin is famous for, doner and curry wurst, and you can get pretty much anything vegan: wine, cheese, ice cream, pizza… There are vegan versions of everything, and then there are of course the 60+ purely vegan restaurants and cafes in the city.

 2 Berlin is not pretty